steadylearner/react-easy-markdown/README.md

 [Github](https://github.com/steadylearner)
 ```

 With ReactMarkdown from react-easy-md, **you don't have to type the entire paths anymore**.
-It helps you **not to repeat what you know they will do** with some help from programming.
+It helps you **not to repeat what you know they will do**.

 ## What is Next?